 .Can you help to raise funds for the branch?

 It is very hard work for a small group of volunteers to raise sufficient funds to cover the expenses of the branch.

-If anyone has any of the following items they could donate to the branch please call us on 01494 448849 or email us at firstname.lastname@example.org
+If you have any of the following items you could donate to the branch please call us on 01494 448849 or email us at email@example.com

 - top loading wire cat carriers